A menu into this page is:

 Not for any incomplete year.
 The Annualized Return cannot be computed if the year span includes the current year, because the current year is incomplete, and the future is unknown.
 FWIW, including the current year will assume the year ends at that rate, which requires the assumption that the remaining months will all be zero gain (if entered as a whole year), or if entered as a fraction of the year will assume that the future months continue at the same gain rate.
 Either result is unbelievable nonsense in the variable market.
 Repeating, including an incomplete year in an annualized calculation is pointless, it will NOT be correct in any form.

-Annualized data must be Whole Years Only (else it is incorrect).
+Annualized data must include Whole Years Only (else it is incorrect math).

-So the calculators on this site will omit Annualized Return if the current year is recognized to be included.
-You can of course still see the current year gain so far, and it will be correct, but the incomplete year cannot be in the Annualized Return, and it is not shown.
+So the calculators on this site will omit Annualized Return if the current year is recognized to be included (as being the last year).
+You can of course still see the current year gain so far, and that will be correct, but the incomplete year cannot be in the Annualized Return, and it is not shown as such.

-Reversing the computing direction to verify that the Annualized number achieves the same gain works accurately (but must not include any partial years).
+Reversing the computed order of the years achieves the same gain accurately (but must not include any partial years).

 The examples 1.999535x gain is very nearly 2x.
 And the Annualized Return 12.24% is near 12%.
 And the doubling in 6 years × 12% is the Rule of 72.
 Which is an approximation, but it does indicate the math is working OK.
 (Rule of 72 is below).